-All lessons cancelled by the teacher will be made up at a mutually convienent time or credited.
+All lessons cancelled by the teacher will be made up at a mutually convenient time or credited.
 Since a private teacher reserves a weekly lesson time, any lesson missed by the student due to student absence will not be made up, refunded, or credited.

 Group classes will meet once a month on Wednesdays from 6:35-7:30.
 The SUZUKI class generally will meet the first Wed of every month from 6:35-7:30.
 The MIDORI group will generally meet the 2nd Wed of every month, CHANG meets on the 3rd WED, and the HEIFETZ group meets on the 4th Wed of every month.
 The SUZUKI group involves the beginners and all students who have not graduated from the Twinkles yet.

-There will be no lessons on the following select holidays: Mon Sep 3 Labor Day, Thurs/Fri Nov 25/26 Thanksgiving, Fri Dec 24 Christmas Eve, December 23-Jan 3 Winter Vacation, Mon Feb 18 Presidents Day, March 18-25 Spring Vacation
+There will be no lessons on the following select holidays: Thurs/Fri Nov 25/26 Thanksgiving, Fri Dec 24 Christmas Eve, December 23-Jan 3 Winter Vacation, Mon Feb 21 Presidents Day, March 21-27 Spring Vacation

 Dress uniforms are required for all formal group Concerts.
 The formal dress uniform

 consists of a crisp white tuxedo style shirt with a red bow tie and red

 cummerbund, black dress slacks or skirt and black dress shoes.
-The summer casual uniform consits of a "Kirkwood Academy" white polo shirt, and khaki shorts (available from "Just Me Apparel" on Old Sulpher Springs Rd in Manchester).
+The summer casual uniform consists of a "Kirkwood Academy" white polo shirt, and khaki shorts (available from "Just Me Apparel" on Old Sulpher Springs Rd in Manchester).

 Mr. Kaminsky's studio at 419 Gabriel Drive in Kirkwood (across the street from Kirkwood High School) is conviently located 17 minutes or less from all of the Parkway High Schools, 13 minutes away from Lindbergh and Ladue High Schools, 19 minutes away from Clayton High, and 15 minutes away from MICDS.

-All Wed evening group classes are at the Kirkwood studio location
+All Wed evening group classes are at the 419 Gabriel Kirkwood studio location

 • (314)965-1571 • Email Us